Midwifery care

 Labor and birth

 We do not attend births in the hospital at this time.
-A plan will be made with each client as to which hospital she wants to give birth at, and prenatal records will be sent over to that hospital at 36 weeks so the on call OB or midwife will have your records to care for you in labor.
+A plan will be made with each client as to which hospital they plan to give birth at and prenatal records will be sent over to that hospital at 36 weeks so the on-call OB or midwife will have records to provide care.

 We have a wonderful doula program that offers continuity of care with a support person and advocate for an empowering birth.
 We encourage prospective clients to look at this service here.